What is brachytherapy?

 To prepare for brachytherapy treatment, your doctor may perform a physical exam, ask about the medications you use, and order imaging tests to pinpoint the size and location of a tumor in advance of your treatment.
 You may be asked to avoid certain medications and tobacco use before brachytherapy treatment.

-- Your procedure will be performed in a clinic or hospital setting on an outpatient basis.
+- Your procedure will be performed in a clinic or hospital setting.
+It may be done inpatient or outpatient, depending on the type and location of the procedure.

 - You may be given a sedative or anesthesia to keep you relaxed and comfortable.